What’s the difference between a denouement vs. epilogue? The denouement and an epilogue are both literary devices.

-From the definition of epilogue, it pertains to a speech in addition to and after the story has concluded.
+The definition of the word epilogue pertains to a speech in addition to and after the story has concluded.

-Once you know the difference between these two devices, it is easy to define where they will fit in your story.
+Once you know the difference between denouement vs. epilogue, it is easy to define where they will fit in your story.

 One is a conclusion or resolution, and the other is an afterthought.

 A denouement is the resolution of a story’s conflict, and an epilogue is an additional section at the end of a story that provides an update on the characters’ lives.

 The most crucial point to remember is that all stories will have a denouement, which is an essential part of the plot.